gwt-test-utils/gwt-test-utils/README.md

 }
 ```

-If you want to write **fast** tests which will still deal with your GWT view layout and simulate browser events on your widgets easily, you really should considere this framework.
+If you want to write **fast** tests which will still deal with your GWT view layout and simulate browser events on your widgets easily, you really should consider this framework.
 The [Getting Started](https://github.com/gwt-test-utils/gwt-test-utils/wiki/Getting-started) page would be a good way to start ;-)

 ## Features